PythonRSAS/pythonrsas.github.io/_posts/2019-3-01-6-Credit-Risk-Overview.md

 Some examples for the first question are:
-• An auto insurer:  how likely a driver will have an accident and how likely a vehicle will be in an accident during policy period,
+* **Auto insurance** -  An auto insurer:  how likely a driver will have an accident and how likely a vehicle will be in an accident during policy period,
-• A lending institution:  how likely will the borrower pay back the money on due date
+* **lending institution** -  how likely will the borrower pay back the money on due date
-• A trading firm:  how likely will our counterparty default, whether due to internal or external causes
+* **Blablasdf** -  An investor: how likely will a portfolio have superior returns
-• An investor: how likely will a portfolio have superior returns
+* **trading firm** -  how likely will our counterparty default, whether due to internal or external causes
-• A tech company: how likely product X will produce great sales
+* **tech company** -  how likely product X will produce great sales
-• A utility company: how likely will the customer pay bills on time
+* **utility company** -  how likely will the customer pay bills on time
-• Economist: how likely will recession happen in the year
+* **everyone** -  how likely will recession happen in the year
-• Election: how likely will a candidate win
+* **Blablasdf** -  Election: how likely will a candidate win
-• Government: how likely our allies will be supportive of our actions, etc.
+* **Blablasdf** -  Government: how likely our allies will be supportive of our actions, etc.

 <figure>
   <img src="{{ "/images/posts/world_Debt.JPG" | relative_url }}">